-I decided to answer a question I have been receiving, for over ten years, from people using my workouts to prepare for military and Special Forces training.
+I decided to answer a question I have been receiving, for more than 10 years, from people using my workouts to prepare for military and Special Forces training.

 "Your training programs are effective.
-I have been following the routines and can do a rather large amount of situps and pushups!
-The question I would like to ask is - would this program be more affective if I took creatine while doing these workouts?
+I have been following the routines and can do a rather large amount of sit-ups and push-ups!
+The question I would like to ask is -- would this program be more effective if I took creatine while doing these workouts?
 And would you see a difference in a short period of time?"

-During the early 90's, creatine supplementation hit the scene and gyms, nutrition stores, and supplement companies jumped on the creatine explosion.
-Creatine, like all other supplements sold online or in nutrition stores, is unregulated by the Food and Drug Administration.
-The reason is that creatine - like protein, amino acids, and vitamins - occurs naturally in our food and is NOT a drug.
-Creatine is actually found in the meat we eat.
-Taking a daily-recommended supplement of creatine is equivalent to eating more than ten steaks.
-In my mind, that goes against all that I have taught with respect to moderation - whether you are trying to lose weight or gain weight.
+Creatine is found in the meat we eat.
+Taking a daily recommended supplement of creatine is equivalent to eating more than 10 steaks.
+In my mind, that goes against all that I have taught with respect to moderation, whether you are trying to lose or gain weight.
 Besides, the long-term effect of creatine supplements has yet to be fully determined.

-Without getting too technical, creatine is best used by the muscles when performing short, high-intensity, explosive exercises like power-lifting, sprinting, and other anaerobic sports.
-Creatine can help the body grow muscle mass that is only able to do short bursts of 6-10 seconds of full-exertion movements.
+Without getting too technical, creatine is best used by the muscles when performing short, high-intensity, explosive exercises like powerlifting, sprinting and other anaerobic sports.
+Creatine can help the body grow muscle mass for short bursts of 6-10 seconds of full-exertion movements.
 Once you step into the aerobic or cardio zone with longer, slower runs, creatine offers little assistance.

-Training with weights is NOT the enemy.
-In fact, it is good to have some muscle fiber capable of short bursts of speed and strength in the military.
-However, you must couple that with higher repetition training and longer distance running.
+Training with weights is not the enemy.
+It is good to have some muscle fiber capable of short bursts of speed and strength in the military.
+However, you must couple that with higher-repetition training and longer-distance running.
 And studies have not produced any positive results on the use of creatine in endurance athletes.

 I am sure to receive many responses from people disagreeing with me on this one.
-My philosophy has always been "everything in moderation" when it comes to weight gain, weight loss, and training.
-I have not taken any supplements other than vitamins for the more than twenty years of training.
-I have power lifted and bench pressed more than twice my bodyweight and run a sub 18:00 three-mile run.
-You can do both types of exercises.
-I am merely stating that creatine supplementation does not allow you to do both very well.
-This is my opinion, formed from years of witnessing the negative performances by creatine-supplemented athletes in challenging military training. ("Challenging" includes the standard military PFT as well as 1.5 mile, 2 or 3-mile runs).
+My philosophy has always been "everything in moderation" when it comes to weight gain, weight loss and training.
+I have not taken any supplements, other than vitamins, during more than 20 years of training.
+I have powerlifted and bench-pressed more than twice my body weight and run a sub-18-minute time for three miles.